Employer of Record

 Benefits Entitlement

-Employees are entitled to several statutory benefits such as paid leave, sick leave, and other allowances.
-Independent contractors, on the other hand, are not legally entitled to these benefits and must arrange their own provisions
+Employees are entitled to several statutory benefits such as paid leave, continued remuneration in case of sickness, and other protections.
+Independent contractors, on the other hand, are not legally entitled to these benefits and must arrange their own provisions.

 AspectEmployeeIndependent Contractor